Chris Sullivan Talks Toby’s Future After Near-Death ‘This Is Us’ Twist

 Take a look at the video below to see Chris Sullivan and Chrissy Metz in the proposal scene on This Is Us.

-{Featured by Jonathan Leibson/Getty Images for FIJI Water]
+[Featured by Jonathan Leibson/Getty Images for FIJI Water]